 Obsessive-Compulsive Disorder (OCD)

-- A behavioral disorder characterized by pathologic obsessions (recurrent intrusive thoughts, ideas, or images) and/or compulsions (repetitive, ritualistic behaviors or mental acts) causing significant distress
+- A disorder characterized by pathologic obsessions (recurrent intrusive thoughts, ideas, or images) and/or compulsions (repetitive, ritualistic behaviors, or mental acts) that are time-consuming and cause significant distress

 - Not to be confused with obsessive-compulsive (anankastic) personality disorder